nhsbsa-data-analytics/dig-data-step-up/README.md

 The Dig Data Step Up Career Challenge

+Project Set up

+1. Set Up

+Content:

+- How to

-Part One:
+Part One: Data Reporting

-1. Introduction to R
+2. Introduction to R

 Functions: